SURF CAMPS CENTRAL AMERICA - Coming Soon!

 The Dominican Republic is more known for package tours to beautiful beaches than a big surf scene.
 Giant hotel chains destroyed the nature in many coastal areas.
 But if you travel off the beaten track you can explore breaks that aren't even surfed by locals.
 Especially, if you travel down the Atlantic coast the nature will change abruptly.
 All of a sudden you stand in front wide green pastures, lonely valleys and empty surf spots behind huge cliff coasts.

 Costa Rica - Pura Vida

-Pura Vida is the name of the game in Costa Rica while waking up, going to sleep and basically all day long.
+Pura Vida is the way of life in Costa Rica, from the moment of waking up to going to sleep, basically all day long.
 Besides, enjoying the pure life is really not that hard here.
 Costa Rica is one of the most developed countries in Central America.
-For that reason life is very relaxed, easy-going and most of all safe.
-However, that doesn’t mean that you don’t have to fear the mass tourism.
-The agglomeration is of course more crowded but the more you go away, the less unspoiled it gets.
-Unique nature and mountains straight out of ‘Jurassic Park’, endless green meadows and kilometer long sand beaches will welcome you.
-And the most important: At good conditions you’ll surf the best waves in Central America here.
+For that reason life is very relaxed, easy-going and most of all, safe.
+However, that doesn't mean that you don't have to fear the mass tourism.
+The agglomeration is of course more crowded but the more you go away, the more unspoiled it gets.
+Unique nature and mountains straight out of 'Jurassic Park', endless green meadows and kilometres long sandy beaches will welcome you.
+And the most important: At good conditions you'll surf the best waves in Central America here.
 Divine barrels in front of a perfect setting that you only know from surf movies.